Malawi Nature and Wildlife

 Nkhotakota Reserve, at the top of the Rift Valley escarpment, is the oldest reserve in Malawi.
 There is an immense variety of bird life represented in this part of the country, and the wildlife is incredibly diverse.
 Species such as buffalo, elephants, lions, leopards and hyenas can be spotted here.

-Perhaps the most famous national park, and the most famous part of Malawi’s landscape is Lake Malawi National Park.
+Perhaps the most famous national park and the most famous part of Malawi’s landscape is Lake Malawi, National Park.
 Established in 1980, it is both a World Heritage Site and the world’s first freshwater national park.
-It was named a World Heritage Site to protect the fish diversity that live there.
+It was named a World Heritage Site to protect the fish diversity that lives there.
 Several species of tropical fish are found nowhere else in the world.
 The park’s area also includes the land around the cape and the bay as well as some islands.
 This part of the country is a major tourist destination.